od2020/openacc-training-materials/README.md

 # openacc-training-materials
-Training materials provided by OpenACC.org.
+Training materials provided by OpenACC.org for GPUs for Science Day 2020.